 A EU Skills Profile Tool for Third-Country Nationals to support early identification of skills of asylum seekers, refugees and other migrants was launched at a stakeholders' conference in June 2017.
 The tool is now available in all EU languages (except Irish) and in Arabic, Farsi, Pashto, Sorani, Somali, Tigrinya and Turkish.

 The Commission is continuing to work on a set of measures to support the modernisation of vocational education and training (VET), in line with the policy priorities defined in the 2015 Riga Conclusions.
-A series of activities aim to make VET a first choice:
+A series of events and activities within the European Vocational Skills Week aim to make VET a first choice.

-The Commission adopted a proposal to revise the Europass Decision in October 2016.
-The proposal is designed to ensure that the Europass Framework can offer people better and easier-to-use tools to present their skills and obtain useful real-time information on skills needs and trends which can help with career and learning choices.
-Discussions of the Decision proposal are under way with EU countries and with the European Parliament with a firm commitment by all to ensure Europass is fit for purpose and meets citizens' future needs.
+In April 2018, EU countries adopted the Commission's proposal to revise the Europass framework.
+It is designed to ensure that the Europass framework can offer people better and easier-to-use tools to present their skills and obtain useful real-time information on skills needs and trends which can help with career and learning choices.

 A proposal for a Recommendation on Graduate Tracking is under discussion with EU countries.
 The goal is to improve understanding of graduates' performance after their education and training experiences.